Blown leads, 11 OTs and surprises abound in NHL first round - News 12 Now

 Wild at Blues, St. Louis leads 3-0 (9:30 p.m.
 ET, NBCSN)

-This is one of four possible sweeps along with Pittsburgh-Columbus, Anaheim-Calgary and Nashville-Chicago.
+This is one of three possible sweeps along with Anaheim-Calgary and Nashville-Chicago.
 There were only four sweeps combined in the first round of the past seven playoffs.

 The Wild have a 117-79 advantage in shots on goal, leading all NHL playoff teams in shot differential, and have attempted 228 shots to just 142 for the Blues.
 They’ve won nearly 60 percent of the faceoffs, too, with a 133-89 edge.